marceljuenemann/angular-drag-and-drop-lists/README.md

 * `dnd-inserted` Optional expression that is invoked after a drop if the element was actually inserted into the list.
 The same local variables as for `dnd-drop` will be available.
 Note that for reorderings inside the same list the old element will still be in the list due to the fact that `dnd-moved` was not called yet.
 [Demo](http://marceljuenemann.github.io/angular-drag-and-drop-lists/demo/#/advanced)

 **CSS classes**
 * `dndPlaceholder` When an element is dragged over the list, a new placeholder child element will be added.
 This element is of type `li` and has the class `dndPlaceholder` set.
 Alternatively, you can define your own placeholder by creating a child element with `dndPlaceholder` class.
+Class name can be overridden (see above).
 * `dndDragover` This class will be added to the list while an element is being dragged over the list.
+Class name can be overridden (see above).

 ## dnd-nodrag directive